 This could be considered a “boundary” issue.
 But it’s also a “commonsense” issue and even, potentially, a “sanity” issue.

 You are in control of your mind.
-You decide if you’re going to do Aura Reading or Empath Merge or Intuitive anything.
+You decide if you’re going to do Aura Reading or a Skilled Empath Merge or Intuitive anything.
 If not, run to the nearest teacher you respect.
 Or seek that other kind of professional help, a psychotherapist.

 As Janet Mentgen, the founder of Healing Touch, once observed to me during an interview, if someone says “I can’t turn it off,” there is a mental health issue.